 You may want to pay attention to rewards or bonuses, but that should be secondary to how long you’ll need to repay the amount you borrow.
 The goal is to avoid being caught with a balance when the 0 percent APR runs out.

-Three cards to consider for this purpose are the
+Again, probably the top two cards to consider for this purpose are the: